Quantum-Accelerators/quacc/docs/src/user/jobflow/jobflow.md

-# Using Quacc with Jobflow and FireWorks
+# Using Quacc with Jobflow

 ## Jobflow